 The Small Copper Butterfly (Lycaena phlaeas)

-During good summers in the British Isles the Small Copper may have several generations between April and October, with the last generation overwintering as a caterpillar.
+During good summers in the British Isles there may be as many as three generations between April and October, with the last generation overwintering as a caterpillar.

 Wingspan ranges between 30 – 35mm with females slightly larger and with more rounded forewing tips than the males.